sevvandi/netseer_paper/netseer-r/README.md

-The underlying prediction algorithm is comprised of time series modelling combined with an adapted form of Flux Balance Analysis, an approach widely used in biochemistry to reconstruct metabolic networks from partial information.
+The underlying prediction algorithm is comprised of time series modelling combined with an adapted form of Flux Balance Analysis, an approach widely used in biochemistry for reconstructing metabolic networks from partial information.
 A comprehensive description of the algorithm is given in:
 * Sevvandi et al.
   Predicting Graph Structure via Adapted Flux Balance Analysis.